puppetlabs/puppetlabs-release/doc/README-downloads.txt

 ## Linux
-Deb and rpm packages can be found at apt.puppet.com and yum.puppet.com, respectively.
+Deb and rpm packages can be found at apt.puppet.com and yum.puppet.com.

 ## Nightlies
 Nightly packages can be found at nightlies.puppet.com/downloads